What is ICL Surgery

 What Does The Surgery Involve?

 The first step in ICL surgery is to numb your eye with anesthetic drops and begin dilation of the eye.
 You will then be given a sedative to help you relax.
 Once you are ready, the surgeon will make a microscopic, self-sealing opening on the side of your eye through which the lens can be inserted.
-They will then insert the Visian ICL under the front surface of your eye.
+They will then insert the EVO ICL under the front surface of your eye.
 The surgical process takes around 15-20 minutes per eye.

 After the surgery, you will then be able to go home and rest.
 It is important to avoid rubbing or touching your eyes for at least 24 hours after the surgery.
 You should also avoid swimming or using hot tubs for at least one week after the procedure.
 This is to prevent any bacteria from entering the eye while healing.